 3. Use Disinfectant Spray on Large or Porous Surfaces

-Fabric surfaces like sofas, mattresses, and even carpet can be sprayed Lysol or a similar product to kill germs on the surface.
-Disinfectant spray also works well for large areas such as tables and countertops, and bathroom surfaces.
+Fabric surfaces like sofas, mattresses, and even carpets can be sprayed with Lysol or a similar product to kill germs on the surface.
+The disinfectant spray also works well for large areas such as tables and countertops, and bathroom surfaces.
 Clean these surfaces with soap and water prior to disinfecting.
 Again, the disinfectant spray to air dry for maximum impact.

 4. Mop Up Floor Germs